-Hundreds of tax expenditures, including deductions, exemptions, credits and other tax giveaways, will drain billions of dollars from the General Fund in 2020.
+Hundreds of tax expenditures, including deductions, exemptions, credits and other tax giveaways, will drain billions of dollars from the General Fund in 2022.
 Unlike budgeted items which go through the appropriations process and are subject to cuts, tax breaks are written into the tax code and do not undergo routine evaluation by lawmakers to determine their costs and benefits to the state.
+Scrutinizing and cleaning up these tax breaks would give us more revenue to invest in our shared interests.

-State taxes are a very small portion of business costs.
-Businesses typically make decisions about location and expansion based on other factors such as presence of an educated workforce, access to markets, good schools, and a quality transportation infrastructure.
+State taxes are a very small portion of corporate costs.
+Corporations typically make decisions about location and expansion based on other factors such as presence of an educated workforce, access to markets, good schools, and a quality transportation infrastructure.
 Research also shows that people rarely move across state borders and when they do, it's for family and job-related matters, not taxes.
-The money tax breaks drain from our state coffers leave us with fewer resources to invest in the building blocks of economic growth and in the things that really matter to all of us-supporting a competitive workforce, good roads, state-of-the-art technology, strong public safety and court systems and healthy, beautiful communities.
+The money tax breaks drain from our state coffers leave us with fewer resources to invest in the building blocks of economic growth and in the things that really matter to all of us - supporting a competitive workforce, good roads, state-of-the-art technology, strong schools and just court systems and healthy, beautiful communities.